Uniformization of compact foliated spaces by surfaces of hyperbolic type: Concluding Remarks

 If all of the leaves of a compact surface lamination $(M,\Lam)$ are of parabolic type, i.e.\ the universal cover of every leaf is conformally equivalent to flat $\R^2$ or, equivalently, all the universal covers of the leaves have polynomial growth (and no leaf is diffeomorphic to the 2-sphere $\mathbb{S}^2$), and we fix the conformal class of a laminated metric $g$ it is not always possible to find a metric in the conformal class of $g$ such that every leaf has curvature 0. \'Etienne Ghys in \cite{Ghys} gave an example of a compact real-analytic 2-dimensional foliation $(M,\Lam)$ with a laminated metric $g$ such that \begin{enumerate} \item Every leaf is dense and has polynomial growth \item Every leaf is parabolic \item It does not exist a $C^{\infty,0}$ function $u:M\to\R$ such that with respect to the metric $e^ug$ every leaf is complete and flat. \end{enumerate}

 If all the leaves of a compact lamination are elliptic, then the existence of a uniformizing metric is a direct consequence of Reeb's theorem and Ahlfors-Bers theory (see ~\cite{Ghys}).
-Since in this case all leaves are diffeomorphic to spheres, Ricci flow equation will also gives a prove of the uniformization theorem as a consequence of the validity of the proof for a sphere.
+Since in this case all leaves are diffeomorohic to spheres, Ricci flow equation will also give a proof of the uniformization theorem as a consequence of the validity of the proof for a sphere.